mslinn/creategem/README.md

 ### `rails` Subcommand

-The `rails` subcommand extends the `plain` subcommand and creates a new Rails plugin with the given NAME:
+The `rails` subcommand extends the `gem` subcommand and creates a new Rails plugin with the given NAME:

 ```shell
 $ nugem rails NAME [OPTIONS]